Shopstopper

 Joe Doakes

-16 responses to “Shopstopper”
+16 Responses to “Shopstopper”

-1. Emery Incognito Avatar
+1. Emery Incognito Says:

 JD: The Federal government simply does not have the power to compel cities or states to enforce federal laws on immigration or anything else.
 This has been established law for a while, but it was most recently in Printz v.
 United States.
 Ironically, it was Justice Scalia who wrote the 5-4 majority opinion.